Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 As I mentioned above, on March 21st, I secured a high quality link from a great site about weapons, knives, and more.
 I was able to get in contact with the owner of the site and I basically offered him a high PageRank link from an existing domain I had access to (that had been an expired domain).

 So, the owner of the site agreed and wrote me a “guest post”.
-I place this guest post along with links back to his site on the High PageRank domain.
+I place this guest post along with links back to his blog that he created on the High PageRank domain.

 In turn, this person placed an in content link from his site to my survival knife site.
 So, essentially it was a 3 way link.
 None of the links are pointing to each other.
 Hope that makes sense.

 Overall, this is a great way to use Expired Domains to attract high quality links to any of your web properties.
 I actually could do this a lot more if I needed to.
 I currently have 2 webmasters interested in trading links, but I may not need to at this point.